Spotlight / By Carol Wang / August 23, 2017

 Project: Bringing a dilapidated bath into the 21st century in Clinton Hill, Brooklyn

 Before: Last week, we saw how Natalie and Cartier transformed the kitchen and living room of their one-bedroom apartment in the Clinton Hill Co-ops.
 Their bathroom was in a similar state of disrepair from a rust-stained bathtub and matching sink to the peeling, flowery wallpaper and lavender tiles that were not to the couple’s taste at all.
-With the help of their Sweeten contractor and Christina, their Sweeten Renovation Planner, they implemented a set of bathroom renovation ideas that contrasted white tiles with dark grout for a look that’s thoroughly modern.
+With the help of their Sweeten contractor, they implemented a set of bathroom renovation ideas that contrasted white tiles with dark grout for a look that’s thoroughly modern.